Place : Bihar

 Place : Rajasthan

 The land of heritage and maharajas, Rajasthan’s thali is as lavish as its culture.
-The colorful thali is adorned with the ghee-drench round shaped Bati with Panchkuti Dal and tasty Churma, also known as Dal Bati Churma.
+This colorful Indian thali is adorned with the ghee-drench round shaped Bati with Panchkuti Dal and tasty Churma, also known as Dal Bati Churma.
 Bajra rotis or plain rice with Laal Maas, a red spicy hot dish served together and Ker Sangri, a pickle.
 Mohan Maas, a palatable meat dish with the flavour of Khus Khus and a juicy texture in the mouth.
 Gatte ki Khichdi with besan dumplings, Shahi Gatte or Masala gatte, Boondi Raita along with sweet dishes.
 Rajasthani sweet dishes like the crispy and sugar drenched Balushahi, ghee-paneer-sugar admixed Ghevar and the Mohanthal or Besan ke Ladoo with rich flavoured buttermilk or Boondi Chaas along with papad.

 Place : Karnataka